 So, use a good DSLR or a Mirrorless camera for travel photography.
 It will help you to capture high-quality images.

 Now, the immediate question would be, whether to go for a full frame or APS- C camera.
-I would recommend a full frame one because of its noise performance and dynamic range.
+I recommend a full-frame one because of its noise performance and dynamic range.
 But, if you don’t have the budget, choose an APS-C camera.

-A mirrorless camera also helps to reduce some camera weight.
+A mirrorless camera also helps to reduce camera weight.

 2. Use Right Lens

 You should use the right camera lens.
 I don’t recommend carrying all your camera lenses while traveling.
 It can become hectic, and you will end up losing interest in photography itself.

 So, carry only one or two lenses with you.
 If you plan to take two, then I would recommend one zoom and a prime lens.
 If you are not interested in carrying two lenses, then go for a zoom lens alone.

 18-105mm lens or a 24-105 mm lens are two good zoom lenses for travel photography.
 You can carry any zoom lens which covers these focal lengths.
 If you are taking a second lens, consider using a 35mm or 50mm, or 80 mm prime lens.